-3. Number and height of erosional pedestals or terracettes: In areas where flow patterns and/or rills are present, a few pedestals may be expected.
-They are not extensive.
-Terracettes are rare.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): On sites in mid-seral status bare ground may range from 5-10 percent.
-5. Number of gullies and erosion associated with gullies: None.
-6. Extent of wind scoured, blowouts and/or depositional areas: These areas are usually not present.
+3. Number and height of erosional pedestals or terracettes: Both are rare on this site.
+In areas where flow patterns and/or rills are present, a few pedestals may be expected.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): It may range from 10-20 percent but additional data is needed.
+5. Number of gullies and erosion associated with gullies: Gullies do not occur on this site.
+6. Extent of wind scoured, blowouts and/or depositional areas: Blowouts and depositional areas are usually not present.
 Immediately following wildfire some soil movement may occur on lighter textured soils.
 7. Amount of litter movement (describe size and distance expected to travel): Fine litter in the interspaces may move up to 2 feet following a significant run-off event.
 Coarse litter generally does not move.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Values should range from 3 to 5.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The A or A1 horizon is typically very dark brown and 3-5 inches thick.
-Structure ranges from weak to medium granular.
-Soil organic matter ranges from 1 to 2 percent.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Values should range from 4 to 6 but needs to be tested.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Structure ranges from moderate fine & very fine granular to moderate thin & medium platy.
+Soil organic matter (SOM) ranges from 3 to 6 percent.
+The A or A1 horizon is typically 4 to 6 inches thick and moist color is Black.
 10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
-Perennial grasses produce 70-

-80 percent of the total production, forbs 15-25 percent, and shrubs 1 to 10 percent.
+Tall shrubs catch blowing snow in the interspaces.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Is not present.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses Sub-dominant: forbs Other: shallow rooted grasses Additional: tall shrubs 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Bluebunch wheatgrass can become decadent in the absence of normal fire frequency and ungulate grazing.
-This is most noticeable from the dead centers in the grass bunches.
-14. Average percent litter cover (%) and depth (in): Additional litter cover data is needed but is expected to be 15-20 percent to a depth of 0.1 inches.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses Sub-dominant: perennial forbs Other: tall shrubs Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Very little plant motrality and decadence is expected to occur on this site.
+14. Average percent litter cover (%) and depth (in): Additional litter cover data is needed but is expected to be 15-30 percent to a depth of 0.1 inches.
 Under mature shrubs litter is >0.5 inches deep and is 90-100 percent ground cover.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Is 1050 pounds per acre (1176 kilograms per hectare) in a year with normal temperatures and precipitation.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Is 2500 pounds per acre (2800 kilograms per hectare) in a year with normal temperatures and precipitation.
+Perennial grasses produce 65-75 percent of the total production, forbs 15-25 percent and shrubs 5-15 percent.
 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Includes cheatgrass, bulbous bluegrass, rush skeletonweed, musk and scotch thistle, diffuse and spotted knapweed, leafy spurge, yellow star thistle, and Japanese brome.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Includes cheatgrass, medusahead, ventenata, Kentucky bluegrass, curlycup gumweed, St. Johnswort, leafy spurge, rush skeletonweed, dalmation toadflax, musk, yellow star and scotch thistle, and diffuse and spotted knapweed.